About This Chapter

 If you have never met a person with Asperger syndrome, you might wonder how they differ from you.
 In this lesson, we'll explore the behaviors common to people with Asperger and other autism spectrum disorders.

 6. Attention Deficit Hyperactivity Disorder: Definition of ADHD

 This lesson explores common characteristics of attention-deficit/hyperactivity disorder (ADHD) as well as the best practices for teaching learners with this disorder.

 In this lesson, we will explore advanced cognitive development in terms of a gifted child.
 We will also define what it means to be gifted and Joseph Renzulli's model of giftedness.

-8. Mood Disorders: Depression, Dysthymic Disorder & Bipolar Disorder
+8. Mood Disorders: Depression, Persistent Depressive Disorder & Bipolar Disorder

 Does feeling sad automatically mean someone is depressed?
 Are there different kinds of depression?
 What are mood disorders?
 This lesson will take a look at the answers to those questions.

 9. Body Dysmorphic Disorder (BDD) & Eating Disorders: Definition & Types